 A study published in the Proceedings of the National Academy of Sciences indicates that humans are also hard-wired to notice trouble.
 The study's subjects watched images of various outdoor scenes, two at a time.
 The second image was slightly different from the first.
 The changes involved a variety of things, from living animals and humans to inanimate objects like cars and wheelbarrows.
 The results showed that we identify changes much faster and more accurately if they're living things.
 Nearly 90 percent of the living changes were spotted, compared with 66 percent for inanimate objects.
 In other words, we're naturally wired to look out for living things.
 Just as our ancestors scanned the landscape for the charging wildebeest, we're still on alert for anything that could potentially be a threat.

-If you want to learn more about the human psyche and how we evolved over the years, visit the links on the next page.
+If you want to learn more about the human psyche and how we evolved over the years, visit the links below.